ND Logo

 Maven AGI – Agent Capabilities

-Built the self-serve tooling environment for Maven AGI customers to extend agent behaviors through custom actions and triggers.
+A self-serve tooling environment for Maven AGI customers to extend agent behaviors through custom actions and triggers

 Agent Capabilities is a self-serve build environment inside Maven AGI's Agent Designer that allows technical teams to quickly create, test, and deploy new agent behaviors.
 It gives organizations a structured, consistent way to define what agents do and when they do it—using custom actions and triggers.
 I contributed to building the tooling that makes this possible, enabling customers to extend their AI agents across connected systems without custom development or months-long engineering cycles.